-977. (Division of property)

-(1) In case of divorce, the property shall be divided fairly in accordance with the agreement of the parties to the marriage.

-(2) If the spouses are unable to agree upon consultation, the property shall be divided in accordance with the following provisions:

-- a) Each spouse shall retain property held from before the marriage and property acquired during the marriage by succession, gift [inter vivos] or testamentary gift. - b) Each spouse shall have the right to receive one half of the common property in addition to his or her separate property; provided that where there are special circumstances and also an application is filed by one of the parties, the court may divide the common property [otherwise] taking into account all the circumstances, including, without limitation, the contribution of each spouse to the acquisition, maintenance and increase of property, the period of the marriage, the living standard during the marriage, the age, mental and physical condition of each spouse, their occupations, income and earning capacity, the welfare of any children, etc.

-(3) House work shall be deemed to have the same value as work outside the house.

-978. (Divorce and surname)
+- 980. (Division of property) - (1) In case of divorce, the property shall be divided fairly in accordance with the agreement of the parties to the marriage. - (2) If the spouses are unable to agree upon consultation, the property shall be divided in accordance with the following provisions: - Each spouse shall retain separate property stated in Article 972 (Separate property). - b) Each spouse shall have the right to receive one half of the common property in addition to his or her separate property; provided that where there are special circumstances and also an application is filed by one of the parties, the court may divide the common property [otherwise] taking into account all the circumstances, including, without limitation, the contribution of each spouse to the acquisition, maintenance and increase of property, the period of the marriage, the living standard during the marriage, the age, mental and physical condition of each spouse, their occupations, income and earning capacity, the welfare of any children, etc. - (3) House work shall be deemed to have the same value as work outside the house. - 981.
+(Divorce and surname)